Frequently Asked Questions about OSOT Membership

 I don’t really want to share my compensation information – how do you use this?

 A section of the OSOT Membership data profile requests information about your professional compensation.
 While providing this information is voluntary we do encourage members to respond to help the Society monitor general compensation trends and issues in the profession.
 All membership data is used only in aggregate and your personal information is always strictly protected.
 Our staff are guided by clear privacy and confidentiality policies and procedures.
-Each year OSOT publishes an OSOT Membership Profile that provides insight into the membership as a whole of the Society.
+Periodically, OSOT publishes an Membership Profile Report that provides insight into the membership as a whole of the Society.
 This provides useful data for members to review to lend insights into their profession across the province.
 Your thorough completion and annual updating of all membership data helps ensure this report and the snapshot of OT in Ontario is as accurate as possible.

 I am asked to give permission for OSOT to share information about me to PROLINK and Sykes Canada – what information is shared and why?